bee1an/unplugin-agent-sync/README.md

 When you use multiple AI assistants (like Claude, Qwen, GPT, etc.), you typically need to maintain similar configuration files for each assistant.
 This plugin can:

-1. **Auto Sync**: Automatically update other AI agent files when `AGENTS.md` is modified
+1. **Auto Sync**: Automatically update other AI agent files when any monitored file is modified
-2. **Real-time Monitoring**: Support file change monitoring without manual triggering
+2. **Real-time Monitoring**: Support file change monitoring without manual triggering (enabled by default)
-3. **Flexible Configuration**: Specify any target file array
+3. **Flexible Configuration**: Specify any array of files to keep in sync
+4. **Bidirectional Sync**: Any file in the array can trigger sync to all other files

 ## Installation